EC-SfM: Efficient Covisibility-based Structure-from-Motion for Both Sequential and Unordered Images: Reconstruction Stage

 \subsection{Error Correction}

 In traditional incremental SfM, the estimation error will inevitably accumulate due to the symbiotic relationship between points and camera poses.
 Many incremental reconstruction systems rely on frequent global optimization to alleviate error accumulation, but this approach has a defect.
-Once most 2D-3D correspondences are considered as outlier during frame registration, the bundle adjustment method may not eliminate errors effectively in the absence of sufficient observation.
-This situation is common in sequential sequences with loops, where the accumulated error prevents the loop from being closed.
-Even if there are feature matches between two ends of the loop, these matches are often regarded as outliers due to the reprojection error can only be small for one of the two ends.
-Therefore, we propose a geometric error detection method and error correction module to correct errors when necessary, instead of expecting frequent global optimization to solve all problems.
+Once most 2D-3D correspondences are considered as outliers during frame registration, the bundle adjustment method may not eliminate errors effectively in the absence of sufficient observation.
+This situation is common in sequential image sequences with loops, where the accumulated error prevents the loop from being closed.
+SLAM systems solve this problem by explicitly closing loops~\cite{strasdat2010scale,mur2017visual}, but rely on known image order.
+In order to process arbitrary data, we propose a geometric error detection method and error correction module that explicitly closes loops without relying on image order.